kubevela/kubevela/docs/en/concepts.md

 title:  How it Works
 ---

-*"KubeVela is a scalable way to create PaaS-like experience on Kubernetes"*

 In this documentation, we will explain the core idea of KubeVela and clarify some technical terms that are widely used in the project.

 ## Overview

 First of all, KubeVela introduces a workflow with separate of concerns as below:
 - **Platform Team**
-  - Defining templates for deployment environments and reusable capability modules to compose an application, and registering them into the cluster.
+  - Model deployment environments and platform capabilities as reusable templates, then register them into the platform.
 - **End Users**
-  - Choose a deployment environment, model and assemble the app with available modules, and deploy the app to target environment.
+  - Choose a deployment environment, assemble the app with available templates per needs, and then deploy the app to target environment.

 Below is how this workflow looks like:

 ![alt](resources/how-it-works.png)

-This template based workflow make it possible for platform team enforce best practices and deployment confidence with a set of Kubernetes CRDs, and give end users a *PaaS-like* experience (*i.e. app-centric, higher level abstractions, self-service operations etc*) by natural.
+This design make it possible for platform team to enforce best practices by *coding* platform capabilities into templates, and leverage them to expose end users with a *PaaS-like* experience (*i.e. app-centric abstractions, self-service workflow etc*).

+Also, as programmable components, these templates can be updated or extended easily per your needs at any time.

 ![alt](resources/what-is-kubevela.png)

-Below are the core concepts in KubeVela that make this happen.
+In the model layer, KubeVela leverages [Open Application Model (OAM)](https://oam.dev) to make above design happen.

 ## `Application`
 The *Application* is the core API of KubeVela.
 It allows developers to work with a single artifact to capture the complete application deployment with simplified primitives.